-Narrowboat living has never been more popular – 15,000 people live on England and Wales’ waterways, and it seems the pandemic has only accelerated the trend of people abandoning dry land.
+Narrowboat living has never been more popular – 15,000 people live on England and Wales’ waterways, and it seems the pandemic has only accelerated the trend of abandoning dry land.
+MM met three narrowboaters who explained why they bought a house on the water.

 Emily Quinn, 29, grew up on The Wirral before leaving to study in London where she stayed for the next ten years.
 In 2016, her father was diagnosed with Alzheimer’s and for the first six months, Emily returned to Birkenhead every weekend to help care for him.